U.S. Stocks Jump on Hopes of Easing Trade Tensions -- Update

-U.S. stocks rallied Thursday, closing higher for a third straight session on hopes that the U.S. will lift tariffs on Chinese imports, a conflict that has rattled financial markets in recent months.
+U.S. stocks rose for a third straight session on optimism the U.S. would ratchet back tariffs on Chinese imports, a conflict that has rattled financial markets in recent months.

-Major indexes got a boost after The Wall Street Journal reported U.S. trade officials are debating ratcheting back tariffs on Chinese imports as way to calm markets and to give Beijing an incentive to make deeper concessions in resolving their trade battle.
+Major indexes got a boost after The Wall Street Journal reported U.S. trade officials are debating scaling back tariffs on Chinese imports as way to calm markets and to give Beijing an incentive to make deeper concessions in resolving the trade battle.

 The news was welcomed by investors, as concerns about global trade and political uncertainties have helped depress sentiment in recent months, given the potential implications for economic growth and corporate supply chains.